getjared/rude/readme.md

 rudewm (rude window manager)
 -----------------------------

-hey, you. yeah, you. welcome to rudewm. it's a 1 file window manager. it manages windows. shocking, right?
+hey, you. yeah, you. welcome to rude. . it's a 1 file window manager. it manages windows. shocking, right?

 what it does: